Blossom

 User Testing

-With our first version of animated Figma prototypes, we continued to conduct 5 usability test with college students.
-The purpose of the tests were to assess the usability of the app’s interface design, information flow, and information architecture.
+With our first version of animated Figma prototypes, we conducted 5 usability tests with college students.
+The purpose of the tests was to assess the usability of the app’s interface design, information flow, and information architecture.
+Our user testing revealed:

 • Our current implementation lacks a system that gives users the incentive to use the app daily